 Shoppers will enjoy the dozens of upscale boutiques such as Louis Vuitton, Hermès, Hugo Boss, Kenzo and trendier, independent stores located in Vieux Lille.

 Lille is a gastronomists delight with hundreds of little patisseries selling more cakes than you ever knew existed, as well as a number of chocolate shops.
 Of these, Guillaume Vincent at 12 Rue du Cure Saint Etienne, sells exquisitely decorated chocolates.

-The open market, Marché de Wazemmes, is open every Tuesday, Thursday and Sunday morning, but the busiest day is undoubedly Sunday.
+The open market, Marché de Wazemmes, is open every Tuesday, Thursday and Sunday morning, but the busiest day is undoubtedly Sunday.
 Vendors sell everything from fresh fruits and vegetables, books and stationery, suitcases and shoes, even perfume and undergarments.
-Be sure to pick up a bag of fresh clementines, a bright bouquet of fresh-cut flowers, some rotisserie chicken and roast potatoes for lunch, and a glass of beer at one of many little pubs surrounding the market.
+Be sure to pick up a bag of fresh clementine, a bright bouquet of fresh-cut flowers, some rotisserie chicken and roast potatoes for lunch, and a glass of beer at one of many little pubs surrounding the market.

 Where To Stay?